| || LONG STRATTON || NEWTON FLOTMAN |

 If you have a serious or acute problem that cannot wait and you feel that you need to be seen urgently by a doctor we offer a GP telephone triage (telephone assessment).
 Our receptionists will take a brief summary of your problem and pass this information directly to the duty doctor.
 The duty doctor will either ask the receptionist to book you an appointment or will telephone you directly.

-For guidance on making the most of your doctor's appointment please visit NHS Choices website or click on the following link: Questions to Ask the Doctor
+For guidance on making the most of your doctor's appointment please visit NHS Website or click on the following link: Questions to Ask the Doctor

 It is possible to book some appointments on-line using Patient Access.
 As it is necessary to register for this secure service you need to visit our reception at the surgery with photographic forms of identity, for further information please select Patient Online Access under the further information tab on the right hand side of this page.
 Please be aware that: